Carmania (region): Post-Hellenistic Period

-Under the Arsacid Empire, in 210 AD, Carmania was a vassal kingdom ruled by a certain Balash who was defeated and captured by Ardashir, king of Persia, and the region was annexed to his domain.
+Under the Arsacid Empire Carmania was a vassal kingdom.
+In 210 AD it was ruled by a certain Balash who was defeated and captured by Ardashir, king of Persia, and the region was annexed to his domain.
 Ardeshir rebelled in 212 AD and rallied soldiers from the region, using them in his campaigns against the Arsacid Empire.
 He later appointed his son, Ardeshir, as governor of Carmania with the title of Kirmanshah, who continued to rule during the reign of Ardeshir's successor, Shapur I. Ardeshir I also undertook military campaigns in Carmania after his victory over the Arsacid Empire and founded the city of Weh-Ardeshir as an outpost on the trade route to India.
 Other settlements such as the oasis town of Bam and city of Mahan, which was founded by Adar Mahan, marzban (governor) of Carmania, were founded during the Sasanian period as part of the settlement of Carmania.
 The region surrounding Bam suffered from banditry and repeated nomadic incursions.
 Carmania was ruled by the future Bahram I in 270 AD.

 Early in his reign, Shapur II forcibly deported Arab tribes to Carmania and settled several Tagleb tribes in the vicinity of Bam, several Abd-al-Qays and Tamim clans southeast of Weh-Ardeshir and a number of Bakr bin Wa’el clans at Weh-Ardeshir.
 During the reign of Shapur III, the region was governed by Bahram who held the title of Kirmanshah, later ascending to the throne.
 Bahram founded the town of Shiragan which served as the capital of the province for the remainder of the Sasanian period.
 The province of Carmania had a single amargar (chief fiscal officer) assigned to the whole province during Sasanian rule.
 During the Muslim invasion of Iran, a Muslim army reached Jiroft in 640 AD.
 A Muslim army invaded the island of Abarkawan and defeated and killed the marzban of Carmania in 643 AD.
 In 644 AD, upon the fall of Spahan, a number of notables fled to Carmania and Muslim forces raided the towns of Shiragan and Bam.
 Yazdegerd III fled to Carmania after the fall of Persia in 650 AD but alienated the marzban and retreated to Sakastan ahead of a Muslim army that defeated and killed the marzban.
 Mujashi ibn Mas'ud al-Sulami led the conquest of Carmania and some towns were taken by force whilst others surrendered.
 Many people fled into the mountains, to Sakastan, Khorosan, Makran and overseas.